-Biden, Trump stress unity after assassination attempt
+Biden, Trump stress unity after former president wounded in rally shooting

 The FBI has said it believes that Crooks, who was registered as a Republican but also donated money to a Democratic-aligned political action committee, acted alone and that it has yet to identify any association with a particular ideology.

-The attempted assassination has reshaped an acrimonious race that has seen each candidate portray the other as an existential threat, shifting focus away from weeks of commentary about Biden’s age and fitness following a disastrous debate performance last month.
+The attempted assassination has reshaped an acrimonious race that has seen each candidate portray the other as an existential threat, dramatically shifting focus away from weeks of commentary about Biden’s age and fitness following a disastrous debate performance last month.

 Biden, who has cast Trump as a serious danger to US democracy, temporarily suspended television advertisements and political messaging in the wake of the attack.